Diversity Forum 2020

 In a message to the Pitt community in the wake of the killing of George Floyd, Chancellor Gallagher announced that the University would reevaluate the 2025 strategic plan to ensure that issues of race and equity would be appropriately addressed.
 We are gathering input to ensure that these initiatives are incorporated.

-Over the summer, students engaged with leaders across the University to forge new ways to improve and enhance the Black student experience at Pitt.
-After a series of discussions, Vice Provost and Dean of Students Kenyon Bonner responded to the students on behalf of the University in August.
+Over the past year, students engaged with leaders across the University to forge new ways to improve and enhance the Black student experience at Pitt.
+After a series of discussions, Vice Provost and Dean of Students Kenyon Bonner responded to the students on behalf of the University.
 Actions resulting from this ongoing dialogue include the following:

 After listening to concerns from medical school students and faculty, Pitt's senior vice chancellor for the health sciences and dean of the School of Medicine, Anantha Shekhar, made racial equity a top priority.
 Some of the resulting actions include the following: